Posandu/tronic247/posts/migrating-tronic247-from-wordpress-to-sveltekit/index.md

 categories: ['migration']
 tags: ['sveltekit', 'wordpress']
 img: '/thumbnails/migrating-from-wp-to-sveltekit.png'
+excerpt: How I migrated my blog from WordPress to SvelteKit and improved its performance and developer experience.
 ---

 I was with my friends in a rural area, discussing websites and how they are made.
 When I showed them my blog on my phone, it took about 30 seconds to load, and some images were still loading.
 Initially, I blamed the slow internet connection, but back home with a fast connection, my site was still sluggish.